 Other alternatives that I have not yes used myself are Distimo, AppData and AppTrace.

-The digital transformation of business models requires companies to rethink not just what they are offering but also how something is offered.
-After operating in primarily “physical” business models for years or decades, the reality is that most organizations deal with static processes that lead to slow release cycles.
+The digital transformation of business models requires companies to think hard about how products or services are offered in addition to what is being offered.
+After operating in primarily physical business models for years or decades, most organizations rely on static processes that cannot keep pace with the digital world.
+One symptom of this is slow product release cycles.

-Very often this limitation is due to constraints in the IT department, but resistance also comes from established stakeholders who see digital transformation as a threat rather than an opportunity.
+Very often, this limitation is due to constraints in an IT department that is operating without state-of-the-art hardware, software and techniques.
+The greatest resistance, however, usually comes from established stakeholders who see digital transformation as a threat rather than an opportunity.

-A successful digital transformation needs to overcome this thinking and ensure that an organization treats digitalization not just as a project with a beginning and an end.
-Instead the mindset needs to change and its necessary to understand product development as a continuous (delivery) process.
-The adoption of a rapid development process is the pillar of such a transformation.
+A successful digital transformation must overcome that kind of mindset if an organization is to embrace digitalization as something more than simply a project with a beginning and an end.
+Instead, it is necessary to understand product development as a continuous delivery process.
+The adoption of rapid development process capabilities is the cornerstone for business model transformation in the digital age.

-One company that understands this digital transformation is the Financial Times, as TheMediaBriefing reports.
-The development of the fastFT, a real-time news stream on the Financial Times website, seems to have created an engaging and value-adding services for the paying readers of the Financial Times.
+One company that understands digital transformation is the Financial Times, as TheMediaBriefing reports.
+The development of the fastFT, a real-time news stream on the Financial Times website, has created engaging and value-adding services for the paying readers of the Financial Times.

-TheMediaBriefing has interviewed product manager Alex Walters and identified 6 product development lessons:
+TheMediaBriefing interviewed product manager Alex Walters who identifies 6 product development lessons learned during the creation of fastFT:

 - You are not your user